Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

-Oh, and by the way, this isn't an all-inclusive list of what happened or a timeline of events that led to selling off my livestock - it's just what I believe, upon reflection, to be the biggest issues and mistakes in my personal experience.
-This isn't to say I was wrong about everything, or that I didn't learn other things that I hope to share in other articles on this platform.
+Oh, and by the way, this isn't an all-inclusive list of what happened or a timeline of events that led to selling off my livestock and deciding not to have another market garden - it's just what I believe, upon reflection, to be the biggest issues and mistakes in my personal experience.
+This isn't to say I was wrong about everything or that I didn't learn other things that I hope to share in other articles on this platform.

 This point almost deserves its own entire 4,000-word article.

-I made some big mistakes in the beginning when I bought my land, and kind of continued making this mistake in the same vein throughout my farming experience.
-I tried to do too much, and I tried to do it all at once, before getting anything fully established.
+I made some big mistakes in the beginning when I bought my land and kind of continued making these mistakes in the same vein throughout my farming experience.
+I tried to do too much, and I tried to do it all at once before getting anything fully established.

 As you can imagine, trying to do everything at once didn't work out well.
-It was physically and mentally exhausting, the entire time; relentlessly so.
-And I compounded my mistake by purchasing livestock before I was ready for them, so I was constantly playing catch-up with my farm: installing fence after I already had sheep and goats, building a chicken coop while the chicks were already in the brooder, breeding sheep before I had a market for lamb.
+It was physically and mentally exhausting the entire time, relentlessly so.
+And I compounded my mistake by purchasing livestock before I was ready for them, so I was constantly playing catch-up with my farm: installing a fence after I already had sheep and goats, building a chicken coop while the chicks were already in the brooder, breeding sheep before I had a market for lamb.

 One of the biggest barriers to my success in my small farming business was the fact that in order to afford my home and land, I had to work a full-time or near full-time job off the farm.

-My time, energy, and mental space was constantly split between a traditional hourly job that I needed to do well at (and actually cared about) and my dream of being a successful small farmer.
-I wanted the "acres and independence", but I was entirely dependent on working for someone else in order to have the farm in the first place.
+My time, energy, and mental space were constantly split between a traditional hourly job that I needed to do well at (and actually cared about) and my dream of being a successful small farmer.
+I wanted the "acres and independence," but I was entirely dependent on working for someone else in order to have the farm in the first place.

 As you can imagine, this resulted in a lot of false starts and half-done projects on the farm.
 I relied heavily on my partner and husband, who also worked off the farm but on a different schedule, to do a lot of the things I myself wished I was doing.